opencybersecurityalliance/kestrel-lang/docs/language.rst

    :width: 100%
    :alt: Entity relationship.

-To find child processes of processes in a variable ``varA``, one can look up the entity-relation chart and get relation ``CREATED BY``, then write the command ``varB = FIND process CREATED BY varA``.
+To find child processes of processes in a variable ``varA``, you can look up the entity-relation chart and get relation ``CREATED BY``, then write the command ``varB = FIND process CREATED BY varA``.

 The optional time range works similar to that in the STIX pattern of ``GET``.
-However, it is not oftenly used in ``FIND`` since ``FIND`` always has an input variable to infer time range.
-If the user wants Kestrel to search for a specific time range instead of the inferred range, use ``START/STOP``.
+However, it is not often used in ``FIND`` since ``FIND`` always has an input variable to infer time range.
+If you want Kestrel to search for a specific time range instead of the inferred range, use ``START/STOP``.

 Examples
 ^^^^^^^^
 ::

     # find parent processes of processes in procs
     parent_procs = FIND process CREATED procs